syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/js/layouts.md

 #### Defining priority order for group collapse or expand

-You can define the priority order for each group by setting the [priority](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonGroupModel/#priority) property which allows you to specify the order in which groups should be collapsed or expanded on resizing.
-Higher priority values are fetched first when collapsing, whereas lower priority values are fetched first when expanding.
+The [priority](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonGroupModel/#priority) property define's the priority order for each group which should be collapsed or expanded on resizing.
+When collapsing, higher priority values are fetched first.
+When expanding, lower priority values are fetched first.

 {% tabs %}
 {% highlight js tabtitle="index.js" %}